Revised September 2017

 - Pediatric – research that is directly related to diseases, disorders, and other conditions in children, including studies related to substance use and abuse in children and adolescents

-A productive way to pay off educational debt: In exchange for a 2-year research commitment in clinical or pediatric research related to substance abuse, NIDA will repay half of a program participant’s qualified repayable educational debt (up to $35,000 each year during this 2-year period).
+A productive way to pay off educational debt: In exchange for a 2-year research commitment in clinical or pediatric research related to substance use disorders, NIDA will repay half of a program participant’s qualified repayable educational debt (up to $35,000 each year during this 2-year period).
 Limited assistance to offset repayment-related increases to Federal income tax will also be provided.
 Participants may apply for additional 1-year contracts to repay remaining debt.

 Basic qualifications: An applicant must be a citizen or permanent resident of the U.S., have a doctoral-level degree, and have educational debt equal to at least 20 percent of base salary.
 NIDA’s broad definition of qualifying applicants includes individuals holding any biomedical or behavioral doctoral degree (e.g., M.D., Ph.D., Pharm.D., Psy.D., D.O., D.D.S., D.M.D., D.P.M., D.C., N.D., O.D., D.V.M.) who engage in LRP-qualifying research relevant to NIDA’s mission.
 NIDA gives higher priority to applicants who are earlier or more junior in their careers over mid-career or senior investigators.

-Commitment of service: Program participants must conduct clinical or pediatric research in the drug abuse and addiction field for a 2-year period.
+Commitment of service: Program participants must conduct clinical or pediatric research in the drug use and addiction field for a 2-year period.
 The research must be funded by a domestic nonprofit or U.S. Government (Federal, State, or local) entity.
 A minimum of 50 percent of total effort (i.e., at least 20 hours of a 40-hour work week) is required.

 Application process: The entire LRP application is on line at www.lrp.nih.gov.
 Please refer to the Web site for details of each LRP, eligibility requirements, current application deadline, and award schedule.
 The LRPs are competitive programs, with no guarantee of an award.